-The Dance Notation Bureau Extension for Education and Research contributes to the mission of excellence at the Department of Dance at the Ohio State University, with a focus on Laban-related studies in the training of dancers and dance researchers.
+The Dance Notation Bureau Extension for Education and Research promotes the practical application of Labanotation and Laban based theories, implements research, develops curriculum, and expands dance notation literature and archival materials.
+Documentation and preservation efforts, along with performances of works restaged from score, form the core of our work.
+The DNB Ext focuses on creative activity and research related to the theories of Rudolf von Laban in the training of dancers and dance researchers.
 The Extension has a unique and formal agreement with the Dance Notation Bureau in New York City, the only one of its kind in the country.

-The DNB Collection in OSU's Rare Books and Manuscripts is the largest collection of dance notation scores in a university library in the world.
-Scores and books on many different systems of notation are available for research.
+Faculty, staff, undergraduate and graduate students associated with the DNB Extension activate scores, images, film, video, and other archival material of the DNB Collection held in Ohio State Libraries’ Rare Books and Manuscripts in Thompson Library.
+The DNB Collection catalogue holds the largest collection of dance notation scores in the world.
+Scores, books, manuscripts, and writings on many different systems of notation are available for research.

 Contact DNB Extension